ZachiNachshon/anchor/docs/dynamic-command.md

 <h3 id="overview">Overview</h3>

-Every remote markeplace repository `anchor` is configured to work with can have a set of YAML files that allows to customize the way `anchor` interacts with it, exposing different dynamically generated CLI commands with their respective actions / workflows (actions-set).
+Every remote marketplace repository `anchor` is configured to work with can have a set of YAML files that allows to customize the way `anchor` interacts with it, exposing different dynamically generated CLI commands with their respective actions / workflows (actions-set).

 | :bulb: Note                                                  |
 | :----------------------------------------------------------- |